-The boiler is not suitable for external installation.
+The boiler is not suitable for external installation unless it is installed within a purpose designed weatherproof building.
 The boiler must be installed on a flat vertical wall which is capable of supporting the weight of the boiler.
 The boiler can be fitted to or adjacent to a wall comprising of a combustible material without the need for a special thermal insulation barrier.

-If the boiler is to be fitted in a timber framed building, it should be fitted in accordance with the British Gas publication 'Guide for Gas Installations in Timber Frame Housing', reference DM2.
+If the boiler is to be fitted in a timber framed building, it should be fitted in accordance with the Institute of Gas Engineers 'Guide for Gas Installations in Timber Frame Housing', reference IGE/UP/7.